Billieo/p2-g3/ybaker_progress_notes.md

 (some notes written by hand and transcribed here at a later date.
 I can't help that I'm old school.)

+first half of project: To summarize, it took a few days to receive my Twitter developer account, so I could use their API.
+Long story short, I couldn't get the data to work with the topics I had, so I dropped that portion of the project.

 7/4/21 - Had a productive meeting with Bilikisu and Samuel.
 I think we've broken the wall of confusion and are now focused on building sentiment dataframes to create graphs.